oniseun/brndbsdr-fullstack/README.md

 $ graphql-server localhost:2020/graphql / 172.27.0.22/graphql
 $ redis-commander-server 127.0.0.1:8081 / 172.27.0.21

-All running on the same virtual network
+All services running on the same virtual network
 # Database